Originally published 5th April 2024 and updated 30th May 2024

 Since becoming a volunteer, she has also seen how the group positively impacts other members and encouraged both friends and neighbours to join other groups.

-Rebecca explained, “When I first met member ‘X’ he wouldn’t say boo to a goose** but we have formed a really good friendship and we have a special bond.
+Caz explained, “When I first met member ‘X’ he was very quiet but we have formed a really good friendship and we have a special bond.
 I can get him smiling, talking and laughing.

 “I struck up a conversation about mental health at a group once, it was four men and me.
 In minutes everyone was talking to everyone.
 I have always liked being a mentor to people.”

-Personally, Rebecca discovered she is autistic over the last couple of years and has been on the waiting list for a diagnosis for three years.
+Personally, Caz has only recently been officially diagnosed as autistic and ADHD and was on the waiting list for a diagnosis for three years.
 So for her, it means a lot that the groups are free and can be accessed by people even if they don’t have a diagnosis yet.

 “This is the first social group in my life that I feel relaxed in, I can be myself without any judgement or bullying.
 I am so glad I went back the second time.
 The group is like gold dust.